mashood708/telecom-recharge-usage-analysis/README.md

-# telecom-recharge-usage-analysis
-“Data-driven analysis of prepaid telecom recharge and usage behavior with ARPU, customer ranking, and city-wise insights.”
-“This project analyzes prepaid telecom customer data to uncover recharge patterns, usage behavior, and customer value metrics.
-It includes ARPU calculations, identification of the top 5 most valuable customers, and city-based usage summaries, all supported by data visualizations.
-The analysis is built using Python and pandas for a scalable, reusable workflow
 # Telecom Recharge & Usage Behavior Analysis 🚀

 This repository contains a data science project that analyzes prepaid telecom recharge and customer usage behavior.
 It demonstrates data joining, revenue analysis, customer ranking, and exploratory data visualization using a scalable, production-quality workflow.

----

 ## 📊 Project Summary